GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 ## Repositories
 Repositories are the main reason organizations use GitHub.
 If you're not going to create them, why bother?

-There are many ways to ensure the security of repositories and the code they contain.
+There are many ways to protect repositories and the code they contain.
 This requires controlling who is able to create and configure the repositories, then, to have a standard configuration applied to them.

 ### Member Repository Permissions 🌯